tiagoalves141/Vision-Based-Navigation-Solution-for-Autonomous-Underwater-Vehicles/README.md

 #-----------------------------------------------------------------------------#

-For more details, business enquiries please contact me to tiago.martim.alves@gmail.com
+For more details, business inquiries please contact me to tiago.martim.alves@gmail.com

 If you want to have access to the full deep underwater dataset please contact me to my e-mail above.